peterigz/Monkey2Tutorials/README.md

 2) Make the maptiles destructable by giving them properties and the ability to take damage
 3) Add a glow effect for map tiles that are being mined
 4) Add an explosion effect for when a tile is destroyed

+### Part 12 - Add rocket objects that appear after mining a map tile
+1) Create a new RockObject class that extends Gameobject
+2) Use Chipmunk to handle the physics
+3) Give them an expirey so that they dissapear after a while